Why Is Personal Finance Important?

 For many families, home equity is one of the largest—and most underutilized—assets in a financial portfolio.
 Real estate property values tend to increase over time, plus you’re paying down your mortgage with each monthly payment.

-If you’re looking to unlock the cash value of your equity without hiring movers and finding a new place to live, a sale-leaseback may be an option that works for you.
-With Truehold's sale-leaseback, you can continue living in your home and leverage the full value of its equity without taking out loans.
+If you’re looking to unlock the cash value of your equity without hiring movers and finding a new place to live, a sell and stay transaction may work for you.
+With Truehold's sell and stay transaction, you can continue living in your home as a renter and leverage your home equity without taking out loans.

-A sale-leaseback combines the sale of your home to an investor-landlord with a lease agreement and a legal guarantee to remain in your home as a renter as long as you choose.
-Along with freeing up cash to invest or use for critical needs, you’ll also gain freedom from the cost and stress of major repairs and maintenance, homeowners liability, and property tax.
+A sell and stay transaction combines the sale of your home with a lease agreement.
+Along with freeing up cash to invest or use for critical needs, you’ll also gain freedom from the cost and stress of essential repairs, property tax, and property insurance.

 Ready to learn more?
-Our trusted advisors can tell you more and help discover whether Truehold is the right solution for you.
+Our representatives can tell you more and help discover whether Truehold is the right solution for you.

 Sources: